tamarin-prover/tamarin-prover/src/006_property-specification.md

 We do recommend to use parentheses, when in doubt about the precedence of logical connectives, but we follow the standard precedence.
 Negation binds tightest, then conjunction, then disjunction and then implication.
-Equivalence bind weakest.
+Equivalence binds weakest.

+**FIXME: Did the above explain "what is a guarded formula/variable" well enough?**

 To specify a property about a protocol that includes the fictitious rule above, we use the keyword `lemma` followed by a name for the